General questions

 Inclusive and accessible facilities consider Universal Design in their approach.

-Applicants applying for construction projects are encouraged to present detailed design plans; however, DA concept design plans will also be accepted.
+Applicants applying for more complex construction projects are encouraged to present detailed design plans; however, DA concept design plans will also be accepted (where applicable).
 The more progressed a project’s design the greater level of confidence there will be in project cost, risk profile and delivery schedule.

 Requirements of funded projects